Copyright Alternative in Small-Claims Enforcement Act of 2020

-The Copyright Alternative in Small-Claims Enforcement Act of 2020 (the CASE Act) is a United States law that establishes a small claims court–type system within the United States Copyright Office, known as the Copyright Claims Board (CCB), for copyright owners to seek damages under for copyright violations.
+The Copyright Alternative in Small-Claims Enforcement (CASE) Act of 2020 is a United States law that establishes a small claims court–type system within the United States Copyright Office, known as the Copyright Claims Board (CCB), for copyright owners to seek damages under for copyright violations.

 The measure was introduced in the United States House of Representatives on May 1, 2019, and was passed on October 22, 2019.
 An identical version was introduced in the United States Senate on May 1, 2019.

 The CASE Act, along with two other IP-related bills, were included as part of a omnibus spending and COVID-19 relief bill in December 2020, which was passed by Congress on December 21, 2020.
 President Donald Trump signed the bill into law on December 27, 2020.
 Following the rule-making process within the copyright office, the board began hearing these claims in June 2022.

 Background

 Under federal law, copyright infringement cases must be pursued in federal courts.
 This can be an expensive and time-consuming option for small copyright owners, particularly for rightsholders of written and visual works.
 Infringements became more significant with the popularity of the Internet which made sharing material, including those that violated copyrighted, much easier.